Darkest Night (film): Plot

-The story in Darkest Night unfolds as a Found footage (pseudo-documentary) "documentary" by a Filipino television journalist, Danny Valencia (Jonas Gruet).
+The story in Darkest Night unfolds as a found footage "documentary" by a Filipino television journalist, Danny Valencia (Jonas Gruet).
 In what are purportedly his words, Danny writes that he created the film from videotape found at the site of a 2003 unsolved crime.
 The opening scene shows him and some workmen at the crime site, ruins of a mansion where a family disappeared.

 Then, the video begins.
 On December 25, 2003, Michelle Espino (Issa Litton) and her husband, David (Allan Dale Alojipan), host their upscale family's Christmas Day reunion at their mansion in the mountains.
 Susan (Anne Gauthier) and American Ken Tyler (DJ Perry) are engaged after dating for months in Manila.
 They travel to the Espinos' home with Susan's live-in sister, Chelsea (Jill Palencia).
 When they arrive, Susan announces the engagement to the entire family and introduces Ken.
 An autistic cousin, Justin, a video camera savant, takes over videotaping from then on.
 (See Autism and Savant syndrome.)

 After dinner, a mild earthquake jolts everyone, and the power goes out, plunging all into darkness.
 Everyone realizes that all batteries and electricity are useless except for Justin's video camera.
 A dense fog surrounds the mansion and the entire area.
 David goes out, walking toward a neighbor's house to seek information.
 Later, the television switches on by itself without power, showing a strange pagan ritual congregation with weird singing.
 Now more frightened, the family members try to guard each other.
 After several other family members die or disappear, Susan finds an old book bearing the French title “The Way of Baphomet" and the motto Ensemble Toujours (Together Always).
 Soon, only Michelle, Steven, Susan and Ken are left.
 They realize the time is 9 am, and it's still dark outside.
 Susan discovers the French words Ensemble Toujours written on a wall.
 An upset Michelle rushes outside, finding a prowler.
 She shoots him, only to find David's grotesquely deformed body.
 Michelle then shoots herself dead.